Social motility: Twitching

-Built for use by many in the bacterial world, Twitching Motility is an important tool that bacteria use to move across moist surfaces.
-Twitching Motility uses a type IV pili that extends, tethers to a surface, and then pulls the bacteria forward.
+Built for use by many in the bacterial world, twitching motility is an important tool that bacteria use to move across moist surfaces.
+Twitching motility uses a type IV pili that extends, tethers to a surface, and then pulls the bacteria forward.
 This allows for quicker growth across biofilms and fruiting bodies.
 Type IV pili is run by over forty genes that regulate this type of motility.
-Myxococcus xanthus ability to use gliding motility to move is very similar to Pseudomonas aeruginosa twitching motility.^{[1]} Pseudomonas aeruginosa is a very motile bacteria species but it has some drawbacks, in one experiment a team of researchers discovered that if they put pressure on colonies that exhibited the quickest motility it led to decreased production of biofilm formation but drastically increased rates of motility.
-They then compared their quickest strain to wild type species to see if there is a need for higher rates of motility in the environment but none came close.
-Overall increasing speeds did not increase the chance for survival in the long run.
+Myxococcus xanthus ability to use gliding motility to move is very similar to Pseudomonas aeruginosa twitching motility.^{[1]} Pseudomonas aeruginosa is a very motile bacteria species, but it has some drawbacks; in one experiment, a team of researchers discovered that if they put pressure on colonies that exhibited the quickest motility, it led to decreased production of biofilm formation but drastically increased rates of motility.
+They then compared their quickest strain to wild type species to see if there was a need for higher rates of motility in the environment, but none came close.
+Overall, increasing speeds did not increase the chance for survival in the long run.